Shubham189/ChunML.github.io/_posts/2017-05-09-Tensorflow-Installation.md

 (tensorflow_windows)>pip install keras
 ```

 Meanwhile, on other machines, that doesn't work (like the PC I'm using right now).
 The reason is, Keras requires SciPi, a library built on top of Numpy (and of course, for numerical computational optimization purposes), and sometimes, it has some problem with MKL, an optimization library from Intel.
-So what we're gonna do is, instead of installing Numpy and SciPy using native pip, we will download and install from customized wheel files.
+So what we're gonna do is, instead of installing Numpy and SciPy using native **pip**, we will download and install from customized wheel files.
 The download files' URLs are below:

-(Remember to select the right one, which has *cp35* in its name!)
+(Remember to select the right one, which has **cp35** in its name!)
  * Numpy: http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy
  * SciPy: http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy